Providers: Fit Facts

 - Screening can also help find the disease in early stages and greatly improve the chance of beating the disease.

-The test is ideal for your patients age 50 and older who are at average risk for colorectal cancer.
+The test is ideal for your patients ages 50 - 75 who are at average risk for colorectal cancer.